 Sublimation Temperature Chart: Settings for Every Substrate (2026)

-Updated: March 26, 2026
+Updated: June 20, 2026

 My Quick Answer

-Last Updated: March 2026
+Last Updated: June 2026

 A reliable sublimation temperature chart is one of the most useful things you can have next to your heat press.
 Getting the temperature, time, or pressure wrong by even a small amount can mean the difference between vibrant colors and a faded, blotchy, or scorched transfer.

 The tricky part is that sublimation settings are not universal.
 A ceramic mug needs completely different settings than a polyester shirt, and even two brands of “11oz white mugs” can behave differently depending on their coating.
-The settings in this chart are reliable starting points based on widely used standards, but always check your blank supplier’s recommendations if they provide them.
+The settings in this chart are practical starting points based on widely used standards, but always check your blank supplier’s recommendations if they provide them.

 Below you will find settings for many of the most common sublimation substrates, organized by category.
 Bookmark this page or save a screenshot for your craft room.